This article was last updated on: October 2018

 And that was that.

-Besides, a little beam of hope was created and perhaps I could see a dim light at the end of the tunnel of the Pilot’s licence situation, at least I was going to do something (save some money) looking toward that aim, as little as it was, and as tall as that mountain still was.
+A little beam of hope was created, and, perhaps, I could see a dim light at the end of the tunnel of the Pilot’s licence situation.

-And this was the start of that start.
+And thus, this was the start of that start.

 Airplane: Boeing 737-800

 I arrived in the Airport 2 hours and half before departure time and checked-in without any problem.